 Passionate about our history

-The Meetinghouse is a fixture in our historical landscape and a touchstone for the future of the Quaker Community.
+The Meetinghouse is a fixture in our historical landscape and a touchstone as we interpret and carry out our mission.